Oscar Otte: 2022: Two ATP 250 and ATP 500 semifinals, top-20 wins, top 40 debut

-Otte started his grass-court season at the Stuttgart Open.
+Otte started his grass-court season at the BOSS Open in Stuttgart.
 He beat fourth seed and world No. 16, Denis Shapovalov, in the second round for his second top-20 win and biggest in his career thus far.
 He reached the semifinals of a tournament for the second time this season and lost to second seed and world No. 10, Matteo Berrettini, who would win the title.
 As a result of his Stuttgart run, Otte received a Special Exempt into the Halle Open.
 There on his debut, he defeated Miomir Kecmanović and Nikoloz Basilashvili to reach the quarterfinals of an ATP 500 tournament for the first time in his career.
 He then beat eighth seed and world No. 23, Karen Khachanov, to advance to his third consecutive semifinal on home soil.
 In the semifinals, he lost to top seed and eventual finalist, Daniil Medvedev.
 Due to a great result in Halle, his ranking improved from 51 to 36.
 At Wimbledon, he reached the third round for the first time in his career and lost to rising star, fifth seed, and world No. 7, Carlos Alcaraz.

 After Wimbledon, Otte announced that he underwent an arthroscopy on the inner meniscus of his left knee.
-In August, he announced that he is fit and would be ready for New York.
-Ranked 41 at the US Open, he lost in the first round to eighth seed and world No. 10, Hubert Hurkacz.
+In August, he announced that he was fit and would be ready for New York.
+Ranked No. 41 at the US Open, he lost in the first round to eighth seed and world No. 10, Hubert Hurkacz.

-After the US Open, Otte represented Germany in the Davis Cup Group stage.
+Otte then represented Germany in the Davis Cup Group stage.
 Germany was in Group C alongside France, Belgium, and Australia.
 Against France, he lost to Adrian Mannarino.
 Against Belgium, he was defeated by David Goffin.
 Against Australia, he lost to Thanasi Kokkinakis.
 In the end, Germany defeated France 2–1, Belgium 2–1, and Australia 2–1 to qualify for the knockout stage.

 Otte reached his first final on the ATP Tour in the doubles draw of the Sofia Open, partnering Fabian Fallert.

+2023–2025: Loss of form, out of top 500, hiatus

+Otte received wildcards for the 2023 BOSS Open in Stuttgart and the 2023 Halle Open.

+Otte qualified for the 2023 Wimbledon Championships and defeated compatriot Dominik Koepfer before losing to Daniel Elahi Galán in the second round.
+He injured his knee during the tournament and underwent surgery in August 2023.
+Ranked No. 474, Otte competed in his first tour-level event since having surgery at the 2024 Halle Open.
+He received a wildcard for the qualifying competition where he defeated fourth seed Jakub Menšík and sixth seed Constant Lestienne.
+In the main draw, he lost in the first round to second seed Alexander Zverev in three sets.

 Performance timelines

 Singles

-Current through the 2023 Indian Wells Masters.
+Current through the 2024 ATP Tour.